ptr1337/arm-img-builder-docker/README.md

 ### Clearing up the cache and data

-For clearing up your directory and builded cache in the container you can use following commands:
+For clearing up your directory and built cache in the container you can use the following commands:

 ```
 make cleanup